acm-dbit/mongodb-workshop/README.md

         ```

  - **limit()**
-    - To limit the no of results of the query, send the no of results to be displayed as a parameter to the limit function
+    - To limit the no. of results of the query, send the no of results to be displayed as a parameter to the limit function
     - Eg:-
         ```js
         db.car_details.find().limit(3).pretty()